tgrochowicz/Generic-Nav/README.md

 1. Install Node.js if you don't have it already
 2. Clone this repo locally
 3. Run `npm install -d` in the root directory to install requirements
-4. Run `node` in the root directory to run the server
+4. Run `node app` in the root directory to run the server
 5. RHoK and Roll!